zblase/rush-assessment/README.md

 # Rush Assessment

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.
-Note: You must have angular installed to run this project.
+**Note:** You must have angular installed to run this project.
 If you do not, follow the instructions at https://angular.io/guide/setup-local.

 ## Development server

+In the terminal, navigate to the root folder of the project (rush-assessment).

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding